 Particle Motion

-M or ‘ will also toggle Particle Motion view mode.
+R or ‘ will also toggle Particle Motion view mode.

 Figure 13 Particle Motion view

 The particle motion view will plot the amplitude of one component against the amplitude of another component from the same station.
 The plot begins as red at start time and gradually turns to blue at end time.
 The gray number next to each plot indicates the limit of the x and y axis.
 This view is supported only for the traditional orientation codes (Z N E) and only in certain windows (e.g. Helicorder View, Clipboard).
 The plot is also only supported for channels that have clear metadata since retrieval of the wave form for other components is currently automated.
 Some wave data, such as those imported from files, may not have the required SCNL information to perform this plot.